Jane El-Dahr

 Jane Maroney El-Dahr is a clinical professor of pediatrics and the head of the division of pediatric allergy and immunology at Tulane University School of Medicine, where she has worked since 1990.
 She is also the president of the Louisiana Society of Allergy, Asthma and Immunology.
-She has expertise in allergy, immunology, and rheumatology.
+She specializes in the study of allergies, immunology, and rheumatology.
+El-Dahr has promoted discredited theories about the causes and treatments of autism (including falsely claiming that there is a causal link between vaccines and autism and falsely promoting chelation therapy as an effective autism treatment).
+She has co-authored papers with prominent anti-vaccine activists, including Andrew Wakefield.

 Education

 El-Dahr attended Jefferson Medical College, completed both her residency and her fellowship at the University of Virginia Health Science Center, and completed an internship at Yale New Haven Hospital in 1986.

 Research

-El-Dahr's primary research focus centers on allergies to certain substances in children, such as corn and mold, and is also noted for her research pertaining to post-Hurricane Katrina asthma.
-However, she is best known for her autism-related research, and has written both chapters 7 and 8 of the book "Understanding Autism for Dummies".
-She gave a presentation before the Institute of Medicine regarding what she described as the biological plausibility of a thimerosal-autism link in 2001.
-She has argued that thimerosal causes autism through two separate mechanisms: direct neurotoxicity, and, more indirectly, by causing immune problems.
-Her research, conducted with James B. Adams and Jeff Bradstreet as coauthors, has concluded that chelation therapy is a safe and effective treatment for autism.
+El-Dahr has primarily researched children's allergies to certain substances, such as corn and mold, and she has also researched respiratory conditions reported in areas impacted by Hurricane Katrina.